root-project/root/README/ReleaseNotes/v626/index.md

 - `Book` now supports just-in-time compilation, i.e. it can be called without passing the column types as template parameters (with some performance penalty, as usual).
 - As an aid to `RDataSource` implementations with which collection sizes can be retrieved more efficiently than the full collection, `#var` can now be used as a short-hand notation for column name `R_rdf_sizeof_var`.
 - Helpers have been added to export data from `RDataFrame` to RooFit datasets.
 See the "RooFit Libraries" section below for more details, or see [the tutorial](https://root.cern/doc/master/rf408__RDataFrameToRooFit_8C.html).
+- Add initial support for expressing systematic variations through the `Vary` method and the `VariationsFor` helper function.
+As a major feature with important performance and usability benefits, we want to get this right: for now `VariationsFor` is kept in the `ROOT::RDF::Experimental` namespace to signal that we might make slight changes to the programming model in the future as we gather more user feedback.
+More information on working with systematic variations with RDataFrame are available in [the RDF user guide](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).

 ### Notable changes in behavior